dbwebb-se/webtec/example/php/pagecontroller-exercise-2022/README.md

 Add a new pagecontroller `game.php`
 ----------------------------

-1. Create a new page "Game", with a pagecontroller `game.php`.
+1. Create a new page "Game", with a new pagecontroller `game.php`.

 1. Add a form with a button on it.